davecheesefish/JS13kGames-Beeper/README.md

 You will need:
 - Node.js with npm
 - pngcrush installed to a location in your PATH
+- Compass installed to a location on your PATH

 ###Building
 From the base directory, run `node build/build.js`.
 On completion, the finished files can be found in the dist folder.